alphaseinor/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 runtime complexity would be o(log 2n)

-This begs to question, if we use our brains, there is no way an egg survives a fall from a tabletop, so we could just start at floor 0 and know it always breaks :) so o(n) linear time :)
+This begs to question, if we use our brains, there is no way an egg survives a fall from a tabletop, so we could just start at floor 1 and know it always breaks :) where floor 0 it is already on the ground so it succeeds so o(n) linear time :)